lucianohgo/lucianohgo.com/content/book-summaries/the-making-of-a-manager.md

   For each skill, how would you rate me against that ideal on a scale of one to five?

-Pick 3 to 7 people ywhom you work closely with and ask them to share feedback:
+Pick 3 to 7 people whom you work closely with and ask them to share feedback:

 > **Example of how to ask**: Hey, I value your feedback and I'd like to be a
 > more effective team member.
 Would you be willing to answer the questions